Human food: Food sources

 Humans are omnivores finding sustenance in vegetables, fruits, cooked meat, milk, eggs, mushrooms and seaweed.
 Cereal grain is a staple food that provides more food energy worldwide than any other type of crop.
 Corn (maize), wheat, and rice account for 87% of all grain production worldwide.
-Just over half of the worlds crops are used to feed humans (55 percent), with 36 percent grown as animal feed and 9 percent for biofuels.
+Just over half of the world's crops are used to feed humans (55 percent), with 36 percent grown as animal feed and 9 percent for biofuels.
 Fungi and bacteria are also used in the preparation of fermented foods like bread, wine, cheese and yogurt.

-Humans only eat about 200 out of the worlds 400 000 plant species, despite at least half of them being edible.
-Most human plant-based food comes from maize, rice, and wheat.
-Plants can be processed into breads, pasta, cereals, juices and jams or raw ingredients such as sugar, herbs, spices and oils can be extracted.
-Oilseeds are often pressed to produce rich oils - sunflower, flaxseed, rapeseed (including canola oil) and sesame.
+Humans eat thousands of plant species; there may be as many as 75,000 edible species of angiosperms, of which perhaps 7,000 are often eaten.
+Most human plant-based food calories come from maize, rice, and wheat.
+Plants can be processed into bread, pasta, cereals, juices and jams, or raw ingredients such as sugar, herbs, spices and oils can be extracted.
+Oilseeds are often pressed to produce rich oils: sunflower, flaxseed, rapeseed (including canola oil) and sesame.

-Animals are used as food either directly or indirectly.
+Animals may be used as food either directly or indirectly.
 This includes meat, eggs, shellfish and dairy products like milk and cheese.
-They are an important source or protein and are considered complete proteins for human consumption as they contain all the essential amino acids that the human body needs.
+They are an important source of protein and are considered complete proteins for human consumption, as (unlike plant proteins) they contain all the amino acids essential for the human body.
 Some cultures and people do not consume meat or animal food products for cultural, dietary, health, ethical, or ideological reasons.
 Vegetarians choose to forgo food from animal sources to varying degrees.
-Vegans do not consume any foods that are or contain ingredients from an animal source.
+Vegans do not consume any foods that contain ingredients from an animal source.

 Fish and other marine animals are harvested from lakes, rivers, wetlands, inland waters, coasts, estuaries, mangroves, near-shore areas, and marine and ocean waters.
 Although aquatic foods contribute significantly to the health of billions of people around the world, they tend to be undervalued nutritionally, primarily because their diversity is framed in a monolithic way as "seafood or fish."
 Worldwide, aquatic foods are available every season and are produced in a wide variety.
 Over 2,370 species are harvested from wild fisheries, and about 624 are farmed in aquaculture.
 Fish powder for infants, fish wafers for snacks, and fish chutneys have all been developed because marine foods are nutrient-dense.

 Taste perception

-Animals, specifically humans, have five different types of tastes: sweet, sour, salty, bitter, and umami.
-As animals have evolved, the tastes that provide the most energy (sugar and fats) are the most pleasant to eat while others, such as bitter, are not enjoyable.
+Some animals, specifically humans, have five different types of tastes: sweet, sour, salty, bitter, and umami.
+As such animals have evolved, the tastes that provide the most energy (sugar and fats) are the most pleasant to eat while others, such as bitter, are not enjoyable.
 Water, while important for survival, has no taste.
 Fats, on the other hand, especially saturated fats, are thicker and rich and are thus considered more enjoyable to eat.